 Facts are facts.
 A majority of companies who suffer a disaster or major operational failure – without an established and tested continuity plan – are out of business within one year.
 The digital and physical threats facing businesses today continue to increase.
 Intentional acts, natural disasters, or supply-chain failures interrupt your organization, and defining the recovery processes to resume critical business operations is what will keep your operations moving.

 Our business continuity planning services will help you do just that.
 We go above and beyond industry standards to ensure your plans are customized to meet your needs.

 We will work with your organization and conduct a business impact analysis (BIA) to determine and evaluate the potential effects of an interruption to your critical operations.
-The analysis not only predicts physical and financial consequences (to include quantifying the impact of any kind of disruption in terms of dollars, time, services, and staffing), it quickly reveals potential vulnerabilities – allowing us to help you develop strategies to minimize risk.
+The research not only predicts the physical and financial consequences of an event – to include quantifying the impact of any disruption in terms of dollars, time, services, and staffing – it quickly reveals potential vulnerabilities.
+This allows us to help you develop strategies to minimize your particular risk.

-Your BCP will be written to not only address key areas affecting the entire organization but will also identify individual department/unit/facility information and requirements.
+We will write your BCP to address critical areas affecting the entire organization and identify individual department/unit/facility information and requirements.

 Disaster Recovery Planning

 What happens when your IT systems stop working?
 Developed in conjunction with a BCP, an effective Disaster Recovery Plan (DRP) will identify your specific network system requirements and recovery protocols to minimize interruption time.
 Whether transmitting through internal network servers, cloud services, electronic data interchanges (EDI), or voice over internet protocol (VOIP) systems, data, and communications are critical to your business’s continued operations.
 The impact of data loss or corruption from hardware failure, human error, intrusion, or viruses could be substantial.